rodrigosakai/ds-projects/README.md

 # Welcome to my Data Science repository!

-Since I've always enjoyed learning by practicing (no wonder why I ended up loving programming as soon as I got in touch with it), I use this repository to upload my side projects on Data Analysis and Predictive Modeling.
-The datasets I use are usually on Kaggle.
+I've always enjoyed learning by practicing - no wonder why I ended up loving programming.
+So I use this repository to upload some side projects on Data Analysis and Predictive Modeling that I develop based on public datasets (most of them are available on Kaggle).

 If you have any comments, suggestions, or critics on the analysis on this repository, please feel free to contact me!